 November 4, 2011 Darapani to Chame.

 The walk was easy and relatively short.
 Kumar purchased a chicken that was then made into a stew.
-We had a 3 hours lunch break.
+This time the purchase was without any drama.
+We had a 3-hour lunch break.
 After lunch the walk was again in the fog, no views.
 We heard on the radio that in Lukla, 2,000 people are stranded at the small airport again, the same happened last year.
 Hotels have no food, the banks have no cash.
 There must be scenes of pandemonium there.
 In the evening we watched Bond – Diamonds are Forever with the porters.
 It seems that this year the weather is poor all over Nepal.
 This resulted in poor weather on the Manaslu trek as well.
 Tomorrow we continue on to Pisang village on the Annapurna Circuit trail.

 November 5, 2011 Chame – Pisang

 The walk up to Pisang was through a nice pine forest.
 Easy and uneventful.
 The weather cleared up after Pisang and the scenery changed a lot.
-In order to get a room in Pisang (which is quite difficult on this section of the trek) I had to lie that I was climbing Chulu Peak.
+In order to get a room in Pisang (which is quite difficult on this section of the trek) I was instructed by Kumar to lie that I was climbing Chulu Peak (I am not sure why?).
 The hotel owners are reluctant to give out rooms to singles and tell me that they are full (which is not true).
 In Pisang, the cook from the teahouse got really drunk and gave us great performance in the evening.
-Apparently he cooked on one of the Kamerlander’s expeditions.
+Apparently he cooked on one of the Kamerlander’s expeditions - everyone has a story here.
 The route from upper Pisang follows a high cliff overlooking the valley below.
-Across, is Annapurna 2 and to the west, the view extends to Manang and Tilicho Lake area, which is our objective.
+Across, is Annapurna 2 and to the west, the view extends to Manang and Tilicho Lake area, which is our next objective.
 The route we will be following now is along the north side of the Annapurna range with spectacular views.
-The area looks dry and desert like reminiscent of Tibet.
+The area looks dry and desert-like, reminiscent of Tibet.

 November 6, 2011 Pisang - Barga – Manang